Elizabeth Holtzman: 1980 election

 It was speculated that Holtzman might run in the 1976 United States Senate election in New York.
 She said that she was "testing the voters" for a senatorial campaign on May 5, 1979.
 On January 8, 1980, she announced her senatorial candidacy, being the first Democrat to formally announce, for the 1980 election.
 Linda Davidoff was her campaign manager.

 At the state Democratic convention, Holtzman received 38% of the delegate vote on the first ballot, above the required 25% support to appear on the ballot without petitioning, but not enough to gain the party's endorsement.
 She attempted to gain the Liberal nomination, but the party selected incumbent Senator Jacob Javits.
 She won the Democratic primary, making her the first woman to win a major-party U.S. Senate nomination in New York.

-Holtzman narrowly lost to Republican, Conservative, and Right to Life nominee Al D'Amato, while coming far ahead of Javits, who was running on the Liberal line.
-D'Amato's victory was attributed to Javits splitting the vote between him and Holtzman.
+Republican, Conservative, and Right to Life nominee Al D'Amato defeated Holtzman.
+D'Amato's victory was attributed to Javits splitting the vote between him and Holtzman, and she lost by 1% to D'Amato as a result.
 She raised $1,869,183 and spent $2,003,548 during the campaign.
 She did not concede the election.
 Holtzman attributed her defeat to a lack of financial support from the Democratic Party and President Jimmy Carter's unpopularity.

+Holtzman was included in polling as a possible challenger to Daniel Patrick Moynihan in the 1982 U.S. Senate election.
 It was speculated that Holtzman might run in the 1986 Senate election, but she declined, saying that she would not be able to match D'Amato's fundraising.